What Is Low Volume Manufacturing: Its Advantages & Challenges

 1. Substantial Supplier Investment

 One of the primary reasons behind the hurdles in small-batch procurement lies in the substantial upfront investment required from suppliers.
-Developing a new product involves costs of design, development, molds, and labor.

 2. Limited Cost-Sharing Benefits